-Intercepting the Glide Slope 9.4.9
+Intercepting the Glide Slope

-As we fly drunkenly towards the runway, cursing localizers and needles and resolving never, ever to fly in such crappy conditions ever again, don't forget to look at the horizontal needle, the glide-slope needle.
-At the start it was high above us, because we were actually under the glide slope.
-But as we levelled out at 2800, the glide slope started coming "down" to us.
+As we fly towards the runway, don't forget to look at the horizontal needle, the glide-slope needle.
+When we intercepted the localizer, it should have been high above us, because we were actually under the glide slope.
+As we levelled out at 2800, the glide slope started coming "down" to us.
 Eventually, you should see the needle start to move down.
 When the needle is horizontal, that means you're on the glide slope.
-You won't be for long, though, unless you start descending.
+17 And, soon after we intercept the glide slope, we should pass over the outer marker.
+Several things will happen more or less simultaneously, all of which confirm your position: